Jamie Gomez, Ph.D.

 Experience

-- TEA/LCA modeling across hydrogen, SAF, and electrochemical systems
+- 10+ years leading decision-grade TEA/LCA programs across hydrogen, SAF, and power-to-liquids pathways.

 Approach

 Independence note: Insight Quantix is an independent analytical practice.
-Analysis and opinions expressed here are solely those of the author and do not represent the views of any employer or affiliated organization.
+Technical judgments and views expressed here are solely those of the author and do not represent the views of any employer or affiliated organization.